ttanyaeveritt/flat_food_app/README.md

 # Beginnings
 ## Understanding the file relationships*

-`scr/app` -> write UI code; default makes app component which is the entry point into the app
+`scr/app` -> contains the UI code; default makes app component which is the entry point into the app

 then goes into: